loinasd/local-gpt-pilot/README.md

 GPT Pilot aims to research how much LLMs can be utilized to generate fully working, production-ready apps while the developer oversees the implementation.

 **The main idea is that AI can write most of the code for an app (maybe 95%), but for the rest, 5%, a developer is and will be needed until we get full AGI**.

-If you are interested in our learnings during this project, you can check [our latest blog posts](https://blog.pythagora.ai/2024/02/19/gpt-pilot-what-did-we-learn-in-6-months-of-working-on-a-codegen-pair-programmer/).

----

 <br>